Messenger

 5. Genital Warts

-Genital warts are a sexually transmitted infection caused by low-risk HPV strains such as 6 and 11.
-They appear as warts or rough growths around the genitals, groin, or anus.
-Symptoms may include itching, burning, or abnormal discharge.
-The virus thrives in moist environments.
-While the warts can be treated, the HPV virus remains in the body.
-Prevention is possible through HPV vaccination.
+Genital Warts (Condyloma Acuminata) is a sexually transmitted infection caused by low-risk strains of the HPV virus, such as types 6 and 11.
+It results in bumpy, cauliflower-like growths or fleshy lesions around the genitals, groin, or anus, sometimes accompanied by itching, burning sensations, or unusual discharge.
+The virus thrives in warm, moist areas.
+Although manageable with treatment, the HPV virus may still persist in the body.
+Long-term protection can be achieved via the HPV vaccine.

 HPV Testing

-• Associated symptoms like pelvic pain, swollen lymph nodes in the groin, painful urination, or:
+Concomitant signs can include pelvic pain, swollen lymph nodes in the groin, painful or burning urination, or other related conditions:

-• Genital abnormalities: Such as sores, lumps, or changes in skin texture.
+• Genital Skin Changes: Such as persistent sores, lumps, or visible alterations in the skin texture.

-• Immunocompromised individuals, such as those with HIV or using immunosuppressants.
+• Immunocompromised individuals: Such as those living with HIV or taking immunosuppressive drugs.

-• Individuals with a history of STIs, such as herpes or gonorrhea.
+• History of STIs: Those with a history of infections like herpes or gonorrhea.

 • Pregnancy at a young age

-HPV is a silent threat, but it can be prevented.
-The best prevention methods include:
+Although HPV is a silent threat to long-term health, it can be effectively prevented.
+The absolute best methods of prevention include:

-• HPV Vaccination: Acts as a shield, significantly reducing the risk of infection.
+• HPV Vaccination: Acts as a powerful shield, drastically lowering infection risks.

-The HPV vaccine is the best shield against cervical cancer, especially when administered at a young age when the body builds immunity most effectively.
+The HPV vaccine serves as the single best shield against cervical cancer, especially when administered at a younger age when the body's immune response yields the highest antibody levels.

-• Number of Strains: Currently, 2, 4, and 9-valent vaccines are available.
-Selection depends on several factors; please consult a physician.
+• Vaccine Types (Valency): Currently, 2-valent, 4-valent, and 9-valent options are available.
+The ideal choice depends on individual risk factors and goals; please consult a physician.

-• Benefits: Helps prevent cancers caused by HPV, including cervical, vulvar, vaginal, anal, and oropharyngeal cancers, as well as genital warts.
+• Clinical Benefits: Protects against HPV-driven malignancies such as cervical, vulvar, vaginal, anal, and oropharyngeal cancers, alongside preventing genital warts.

-Rest assured of safety at Ramkhamhaeng Hospital, an internationally accredited facility with expert personnel and certified vaccines.
-Our vaccines can prevent up to 90% of cervical cancer.
-While minor side effects may occur, they typically resolve on their own within 1-2 days.
-For further inquiries or to book a health check-up, please consult our doctors directly.
+Ensure complete safety and peace of mind by getting your HPV vaccine at Ramkhamhaeng Hospital—a facility utilizing international medical standards, expert personnel, and fully certified vaccines capable of preventing cervical cancer by up to 90%.
+While mild side effects may occur, they typically resolve spontaneously within 1–2 days.
+For further inquiries or to schedule a health check-up, please consult our medical specialists directly at the hospital.